emranweb/shadcnui-snippet/README.md

 A Visual Studio Code extension for Shadcnui UI components snippets.
 Quickly insert reusable code snippets for Shadcnui components, enhancing your development workflow with ease.

+## Features

+This extension contains code snippets for Shadcnui for React.
+It is based on the [Shadcnui](https://shadcnui.com/) documentation.
+This Snippets only provide the Body of the component.
+You can add the props according to your need.
+Also Need to import the component from Shadcnui.

 ## Snippets

 -   `sc-accordion` - Shadcnui Container component